DefangLabs/defang-docs/docs/faq.md

 ```

 ### "unsupported secret …: not marked external:true"
 - This message is displayed when you run `defang compose up` and the Compose file declares a `secret` that is not marked `external:true`.
-Defang only supports external secrets, managed by the `defang secret` command.
+Defang only supports external secrets, managed by the `defang config` command.
 To silence the warning, mark the secret as `external:true` in the top-level `secrets` section:
 ```
 …
 secrets: